neilhsu70/DataAnalytics-Final-Project/readme.md

 Focusing on USA and Texas data

 Technologies used:
 Dash
 Postgres Database server on AWS

-~Clustering by location or industry
+How we'll integrate Machine Learning algorithms

-Regression into our Dashboard
+Regression algorithem into our Dashboard to ???

+Classification algorithms:
-Classification algorithms to determine wether social distancing / mandatory mask policies have been effective or not.
+To determine wether social distancing / mandatory mask policies have been effective or not.
 We'll have to take into account the 2 week incubation time.

+Clustering algorithm:
 Density leading contributing factor to covid infection and fatality?